spideruci/RIPR-framework/README.md

 This artifact and the related paper can be obtained through Zenodo link XXXXXXXXXXXXX

 # Data
 The data supporting the findings of this paper are organized under the 'data' directory, where two compressed (zip) files contain the CSV datasets for 10 subject projects.
-For page-limitation, the fields within these CSV datasets are thoroughly explained in the accompanying Zenodo artifact package.
+Due to the page limit, the fields within these CSV datasets are thoroughly explained in the accompanying Zenodo artifact package.

 # Setup
-Executing RIPR analysis for each subject project present in the paper can span from several hours to up to 4-5 days, depending on project size as this process necessitates ten supplementary non-mutation test runs for each mutation test run, together with additional probes that synchronize two test runs with and without mutation execution, check state infection, and propagation.
+Executing RIPR analysis for each subject project present in the paper can span from several hours to up to 4&ndash;5 days, depending on project size as this process necessitates ten supplementary non-mutation test runs for each mutation test run, together with additional probes that synchronize two test runs with and without mutation execution, check state infection, and propagation.
 Moreover, storage requirements for memory data range up to 300 GB per subject project.

-As such, we configured dual Docker containers to accommodate both Intel and ARM architectures, thereby illustrating the pipelines and configuration of our experimental setup for running RIPR (and mutation) analyses locally pertinent to a production class and a test class from our Apache commons-text subject program.
+As such, we configured dual Docker containers to accommodate both Intel/AMD and ARM architectures, thereby illustrating the pipelines and configuration of our experimental setup for running RIPR (and mutation) analyses locally pertinent to a production class and a test class from our Apache commons-text subject program.
 Furthermore, we provide guidance on tailoring the RIPR analysis beyond the Docker environment, with the possibility of modifying the code to pave the way for future research endeavors.

 Requirements:
 For Docker tutorial example: Must have the latest version of Docker installed.
-General Requirments on Subject Projects: 1) Subject projects should utilize the Junit5 framework.
+General Requirments on Subject Projects: 1) Subject projects should utilize the JUnit5 framework.
 2) Maven must be used as the build system.
-3) Compatibility with Pitest is required.
+3) Compatibility with PITest is required.
 4) Each test class should include methods annotated with @BeforeAll and @AfterAll.

 # Usage
 ## Basic Usage through Docker Examples: